Orlando, Florida: Tourism in history

-Another major factor in Orlando's growth occurred in 1962, when the new Orlando Jetport, the precursor of the present-day Orlando International Airport, was built from a portion of the McCoy Air Force Base.
+A major factor in Orlando's growth occurred in 1962, when the new Orlando Jetport, the precursor of the present-day Orlando International Airport, was built from a portion of the McCoy Air Force Base.
 By 1970, four major airlines (Delta Air Lines, National Airlines, Eastern Airlines, and Southern Airways) were providing scheduled flights.
 McCoy Air Force Base officially closed in 1975, and most of it is now part of the airport.
 The airport still retains the former Air Force Base airport code (MCO).